---

 ## The "We Already Built Our Own" Trap

-1. **Who is the on-call for it?** If the answer is "the person who built it, and they are about to leave," you have a problem.
+1. **Who is on-call for it?** If the answer is "the person who built it, and they hand in their notice next month," you already have a problem.

-3. **What would you have to add to make it as good as a managed service?** Dashboards, notifications, multi-account, web UI for non-engineers, audit logs.
-Add up the hours.
+3. **What would it take to match a managed service?** Dashboards, notifications, multi-account support, a web UI for non-engineers, audit logs.
+Tally the hours that list represents.

-The sunk cost is real, but the ongoing maintenance cost compounds.
-Most teams who built their own end up replacing it within two years.
+The sunk cost is real, I get it.
+But the maintenance bill keeps compounding while the sunk cost just sits there, and most teams who rolled their own end up replacing it inside two years anyway.

 ## Making the Call

-If you have a single account, a DevOps engineer with capacity, and no need for a savings dashboard or non-engineer access, **use AWS Instance Scheduler**.
-It is genuinely a solid solution for that case.
+One account, a DevOps engineer with room to spare, no need for a savings dashboard or non-engineer access? **Use AWS Instance Scheduler.** For that situation it is a genuinely good solution and I would not talk you out of it.

-If you have multiple accounts, want a dashboard, want non-engineers to manage schedules, or simply do not want to spend engineering time on infrastructure that is not your product, **a managed [AWS Instance Scheduler alternative](https://parkmyaws.com/aws-instance-scheduler-alternative) like ParkMyAWS saves you money and time even after the subscription**.
+But if you are running multiple accounts, want a dashboard, want non-engineers editing schedules, or just refuse to pour engineering time into infrastructure that is not your product, then **a managed [AWS Instance Scheduler alternative](https://parkmyaws.com/aws-instance-scheduler-alternative) like ParkMyAWS comes out ahead on both money and time even after you account for the subscription**.

-Both options achieve the same outcome: your non-production instances stop running when nobody is using them.
-The right answer depends on what your team's time is worth, and whether you would rather pay AWS for idle instances or pay a SaaS to make sure you do not.
+Either way you end up in the same place: your non-production instances go quiet when nobody is using them.
+What decides it is what your team's hours are worth, and whether you would rather keep paying AWS for idle instances or pay a SaaS to make sure you stop.